Lubecko

-The village has a population of 822.

-First written mention about Lubecku come from with 1226 year.

-Church was built here, most probably, beginning of the 14th century.
+First written mention about Lubecku come from 1226.
+A church was built here, most probably, in early 14th century.

-In 1716, there was found the miraculous image of the Virgin Mary.

 From 1921 Lubecko belonged to Poland.

 In 1944 Lubecko was bombed, by mistake, by US air-forces.
 Almost half the village destroyed and 6 persons died.

-In December 2009, in Lubecko's church were uncovered exquisite wall paintings (frescoes) back to the early 14th century.
+In December 2009, exquisite wall paintings (frescoes) from early 14th century were uncovered in Lubecko's church.